 Want to see how you make healthier post workout protein cake donuts?
 Watch the instruction video below:

 Have fun with this healthier post workout protein cake donuts recipe!
-Made a recipe tag @thetortillachannel on Instagram or pin it on Pinterest and follow me here.
+Made a recipe tag @thetortillachannel on Instagram or PIN it on Pinterest.

 Looking for a healthier donut Than these healthier post workout protein cake donuts are for you even if you are not working out.
 Lets get started!

 - 250 g of cake flour